lucasrosa/ACIDE/INSTALL.md

 installer screen will appear.
 If any dependencies have not been met the system will alert you.

+Enter the requested information to create an administrator account:

+    - Username (whithout spaces).
+    - Password
+    - E-mail
+    - Database Name (without spaces)
+    - Timezone

+and submit the form using the 'Submit' button in the bottom.

-Enter the requested information to create a admin account, and set your timezone and submit the form.
-If everything goes as planned you will be greeted with a login screen.
+If everything goes as planned
+you will be greeted with a login screen.

+Log in using the administrator account you just created.

 After logging in as the admin:

  - Create a new course.
- - Add a professor to the course.
+ - Create a professor and add to the course.
- - Logged as a professor: Add students to a course
+ - Logged as a professor add students to a course.

-DO NOT use the admin account to manage courses.
+#### DO NOT use the admin account to manage courses.